Porges/ways-to-play/src/games/crown-and-anchor/crown-and-anchor.md

 > Where you lay we pay.
 Come and put your money with the lucky old man.
 I touch
 > the money, but I never touch the dice.
 Any more for the lucky old heart?
 Make
 > it even on the lucky old heart.
-Are you all done, gentlemen? … <em>Are you all
+Are you all done, gentlemen? … _Are you all
-> done?</em> … The diamond, meat-hook, and lucky old sergeant-major.
+> done?_ … The diamond, meat-hook, and lucky old sergeant-major.
 (He shakes
 > the dice again.)
 Now, then, will any one down on his luck put a little bit of
 > snow (some silver) on the curse?
 Does any one say a bit of snow on the old
 > hook?
-Are you all done, gentlemen? <em>Are you all done?</em> … Cocked dice
+Are you all done, gentlemen? _Are you all done?_ … Cocked dice
 > are no man’s dice.
 Change your bets or double them!
-Now, then, <em>up she
+Now, then, _up she
-> comes again.</em> The mud-rake, the shamrock, and the lucky old heart.
+> comes again._ The mud-rake, the shamrock, and the lucky old heart.
 Copper
-> to copper, silver to silver, and <em>gold to gold</em> We shall have to drag
+> to copper, silver to silver, and _gold to gold_ We shall have to drag
 > the old anchor a bit.
 (Rattles the dice.)
 Now who tries his luck on the name
 > of the game?